Cirice/Machine-Learning-KnowledgeBase/README.md

 #### 13. What is Ensemble Learning?
 #### 14. What is Manifold Learning?
 #### 15. What is Boosting?
 #### 16. What is Stochastic Gradiant Descent?
-Describe the idea behind it.
+Describe the idea behind it
 #### 17. What is a Statistical Estimator?
 #### 18. What is Rademacher complexity?
 #### 19. What is VC-dimension?